-Crop insurance programs are usually administered at the provincial level.
-These programs have the effect of spreading the risk so that the benefits from good years can be transferred to the poorer dry years and the deficits arising in a dry area from a dry year can be spread to other areas.
-In the past it was found that the techniques used to determine insurance payouts for forage crops did not always match the field situations.
-As a result of DRI research, better techniques have been developed for assessing soil moisture conditions in pasture lands.
+Crop insurance programmes are usually administered at the provincial level.
+These programmes have the effect of spreading the risk so that the benefits from good years can be transferred to the poorer dry years and the losses arising in a dry area from a dry year can be spread to other areas.
+In the past it was found that the estimates of soil moisture conditions used to determine insurance payouts for forage crops did not always match the field measurements.
+As a result of DRI research, better techniques have been developed to assess soil moisture conditions in pasture lands.
 These techniques and parameterizations are now being incorporated into Alberta government forage crop models.